-These bagels specifically remind me of Valentine's Day actually, so the timing was right.
-It's been six years now since this happened, but Nick and I went on a romantic trip to Montreal over Valentine's once.
-That was the only time we've ever traveled for Valentine's Day, and the perfect memories of our visit to this beautiful city are etched in my head.
-We took the train to and from, spoke French, drank champagne in a ritzy restaurant, bundled up well and took walks in the perfect winter-wonderland weather.
+These bagels specifically remind me of Valentine’s Day actually, so the timing was right.
+It’s been six years now since this happened, but Nick and I went on a romantic trip to Montreal over Valentine’s once.
+That was the only time we’ve ever traveled for this holiday, and the perfect memories of our visit to this beautiful city are etched in my head.
+We took the train to and from, spoke French, drank champagne in a ritzy restaurant, bundled up well (it was cold out!!) and took walks in the perfect winter-wonderland weather.
 Oh, and of course, we ate Montreal bagels for every breakfast, in an authentically old fashioned delicatessen, down the street from our hotel.

 One afternoon we happened upon the epicentre of bagel making in Montreal, St. Viateur, where they’ve been making them for 62 years, and are probably the reason why Montreal-Style bagels are a distinct ‘thing’.
 They make them in-house, right before your eyes.
 It’s really neat to see.

 So when Issy emailed to say she had half a dozen fresh St. Viateur bagels for us, and would be dropping them off after work, we were pretty happy.
 I went right out and bought the makings of the perfect topping for them — a Smoked Salmon and Cream Cheese Spread.

 I usually make this for parties, where it’s always a very popular choice on the food table, but this time I decided that having the bagels was party enough to warrant making some.
 Plus, I wanted to repay one good turn with another, and give some to Issy to take home to have with her bagels.